neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Discussion - Questions and Next Steps.md

 ## Lab 7 - Sematic Search
 The free trial we're using has very limited quotas.
 That forced us to throttle.
 The result is that one cell takes 10-15 minutes to run.
 We need to cut the data set down to work around that.
 Ultimately the quotas will probably go up.

-## Lab 8 - Cleanup
-Right now we're just nuking the project.
-An alternative would be to delete the specific resources we deployed.

 ## Next Steps
 We hope you enjoyed these labs.
 If you have any questions, feel free to reach out directly to any of us.
 We'd love the opportunity to explore and support your use cases.